Optometry Residency PG (10412.1)

 Extensions & Late submissions

-'Per calendar day" includes weekends, public holidays, even when the University is closed.
+Late submission of assignments without an approved extension will result in a penalty of 5% reduced marks from the total available, per calendar day (includes weekends, public holidays, even when the University is closed ) late.
 For an example: an essay awarded 60% (60/100) submitted 2 days late will receive a mark adjustment of 5% per day; therefore, the adjusted maximum mark for that item will be 50% (50/100).
 An assignment submitted over 7 days late will not be accepted and will receive a mark of zero.
 For clarification, one (1) minute past the specified due date and time is considered a late submission.
 Penalties on late submissions will be strictly enforced.
+More details can be found in the Assessment Procedures.

 Your application will not be processed without the required information, your signature and relevant supporting documentation.